mchen81/Tweet-analysis/README.md

      yarn jar ./wordcount-1.0.jar AdvancedAnalysis.AnalyzeByDictionary.ComputeScore.AASentimentAnalysis /outAA02/part-r-00000 /outAA03

-  Step3: count the number of tweets that from "normal active users" per hour:
+  Step3: count the number of tweets from "normal active users" per hour:

      yarn jar ./wordcount-1.0.jar AdvancedAnalysis.AnalyzeByDictionary.CountNumber.AASentimentAnalysis /outAA02/part-r-00000 /outAA03

   Step4: Now, we have total score and number of tweets for each hour.
-Do `FinalScore = TotalScore/NumberOfTweets` 24 times on our calculator.
+Do `FinalScore = TotalScore / NumberOfTweets` 24 times on our calculator to get the final result.

 ## Final Project Dataset Prepeocess: